Mastering the Art of Layering for British Weather

 Practical Layering Tips

-- Keep it loose: Layers should fit comfortably without restricting movement or creating bulk
+- Keep it loose: Layers should fit comfortably without restricting movement

 - Invest in versatile pieces: A good trench coat, quality cardigan, and classic blazer work across seasons